 When you are talking about your weaknesses, it is easy to enter a pattern where you start to undersell yourself.
 For instance, if you talk about your tendency to be late, you could easily start to spin it into a negative story that makes you sound unreliable.

-Employers will ask you about your weaknesses to learn more about how self-aware you are and to see if you have any qualities that disqualify you from doing a particular job.
+Employers will ask you about your weaknesses to learn more about how self-aware you are and to see if you have any qualities that disqualify you.
 You don’t need to be overly self-critical.
 Just being aware that you are not perfect, and being humble enough to share your weaknesses with someone else is enough.

 The job interview is the most stressful part of the job search process after submitting your resume.
-An interviewer—or even a panel of interviewers—will ask you a series of intimate questions that talk about your core strengths and weaknesses.
+An interviewer—or even a panel of interviewers—will ask you a series of intimate questions that talk about your character, core strengths, and weaknesses.

 The best way to navigate questions about your strengths and weaknesses, or the “Why should we hire you?” question, is to be prepared.
-Before an interview begins, spend some time reflecting on what you think your strengths and weaknesses are, and think of a few examples of when these attributes have become evident.
+Before an interview begins, spend some time reflecting on what you think your strengths and weaknesses are and be ready to provide examples.

-By following the tips in this article, you should have no trouble identifying your strengths and weaknesses, which will help you effectively discuss them when it comes time for your job interview.
+By following the tips in this article, you should have the power to identify your strengths and weaknesses, which will help you discuss them in your job interview.